Vietnam – ancient tea culture and “cradle country” of the tea tree

 Ancient Artisan Snow Shan Green Tea – Harvest Time and Picking Standard

-As a picking standard, only the young buds with the youngest adjacent leaf each are picked.
-The Vietnamese method of processing black tea resembles in principle that of Chinese green teas.
+Picking standard is only the young buds, each with its the youngest adjacent leaf.
+The Vietnamese method of processing green tea resembles in principle that of Chinese green teas.
 What really sticks out with the picking and processing of Snow Shan teas is less the theoretic framework, but much rather the incredible diligence and passion for detail applied.
-Whether in China, Japan or India, you’ll rarely find such a consistently realized picking standard and such fabulously preserved whole leaf in a ready processed black tea.
-Also, the aesthetically highly appealing overall appearance of leaf material is owed to that processing excellence.
+Whether in China, Japan or India, you’ll rarely find such a consistent picking standard and such fabulously preserved whole leaf.
+The resulting highly appealing overall aesthetical appearance of leaf material is another effect of that processing excellence.

 4 Snow Shan Teas – wet leaves after infusion